superindice/superindice/README.md

 # 👋 Hi, I'm superindice!

 Welcome to my GitHub profile!
-I'm passionate about [your interests or field, e.g., software engineering, data science, open-source, etc.], and I love building, learning, and sharing projects with the community.
+I'm passionate about python and coding, and I love building, learning, and sharing projects with the community.

 ---